ibm-cloud-docs/assistant/beta-spell-check.md

 If the word that is not corrected is not obviously one of these types of input, then it might be worth checking whether the entity has fuzzy matching enabled for it.

-### How is spelling correction related to fuzzy matching?
+#### How is spelling correction related to fuzzy matching?
 {: #beta-spell-check-vs-fuzzy-matching}

 Fuzzy matching helps the service recognize dictionary-based entity mentions in user input.
 It uses a dictionary lookup approach to match a word from the user input to an existing entity value or synonym in the skill's training data.
 For example, if the user enters `books`, and your training data contains the entity synonym `book`, fuzzy matching recognizes that these two terms mean the same thing.

 When you enable both spell check and fuzzy matching, the fuzzy matching function runs before spell check is triggered.
 If it finds a term that it can match to an existing dictionary entity value or synonym, it adds the term to the list of words that *belong* to the skill, and therefore are not to be corrected.
 Likewise, if a user enters a sentence like `I want to buy a boook`, fuzzy matching recognizes that the term `boook` means the same thing as your entity synonym `book`, and adds it to the protected words list.
 As a result, the service does *not* correct the spelling of `boook`.

+#### How it works
+{: #beta-spell-check-how-it-works}

+Normally, user input is saved as-is in the `text` field of the `input` object of the message.
+If, and only if the user input is corrected in some way, a new field is created in the `input` object, called `original_text`.
+This field stores the user's original input that includes any misspelled words in it.
+And the corrected text is added to the `input.text` field.